 [cluster smallcluster] keyname = mykeypair1 cluster_size = 2 node_image_id = ami-0330d16a node_instance_type = m1.small subnet_id = subnet-99999999

-Alternatively, you can specify (or override) the subnet id at runtime via the --subnet-id (-N) option to the start command:
+Alternatively, users can specify or override the subnet ID at runtime via the --subnet-id (-N) option to the start command:

 $ starcluster start -N subnet-88888888 mycluster

-This will disable automatically assigning an IP address to all cluster instances and instead rely on your custom VPC network configuration.
-You can also disable public ips using the --no-public-ips option to the start command:
+This configuration will launch a cluster in a non-default VPC subnet and automatically assign a public IP address to all VPC cluster instances.
+You can also enable public IPs using the --public-ips option to the start command:

 You are not limited to defining just one cluster template.
 StarCluster allows you to define multiple independent cluster templates by simply creating a new [cluster] section with all of the same settings (different values of course).